sokpheanal/EDGAR_Summary/README.md

 It is aiming to assist venture capital firms in making investment decisions.
 The app demo can be accessed at this [link](https://edgar-summary.onrender.com).
 As a demo, this app contains Item 7 texts, extracted from 10-K reports from 2015-2023, 5 for each year.
-The app is using OpenAI gpt-3.5-turbo.
+The app is using the OpenAI gpt-3.5-turbo model.

 # How to use